wozo/Leaflet-Maps-Marker/readme.txt

 * CHANGED: set jQuery cache for layers to true again for higher performance
 * CHANGED: shrinked plugin´s total size by 700kb by moving screenshots to assets-directory on wordpress.org
 * CHANGED: top menu now displays correctly if you are on add new or edit-marker or layer page
+* CHANGED: use of checkboxes instead of radio boxes if only one option is available (yes/no)
+* CHANGED: updated screenshots for settings panel
 * BUGFIX: marker count on layers lists was wrong for multi-layer-maps (thanks photocoen!)
 * BUGFIX: warning messages for WordPress 3.5beta3 when debug was enabled
+* BUGFIX: layout of the preview of list markers on layer maps in backend was broken
+* BUGFIX: some links to the new settings panel from backend were broken
+* BUGFIX: layout of map panel was broken on preview if empty marker/layer name was entered

 = v2.9.2 - 11.11.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v2.9.2)